-So why is this a problem for the processing of emotion in speech?
-The chain of logic is as follows: (i) emotion is poorly represented in current speech processing, so (ii) emotionally charged speech data should be collected, (iii) the texts must be balanced so that scientic comparisons can be made, so (iv) semantically neutral sets of sentences should be produced under various emotions, so (v) actors are recorded producing each sentence in every emotional state, then (vi) perception tests are carried out to 'validate' the data, and (vii) subsequent analyses conrm the clear acoustic characteristics of the different 'emotions'.
+So how does this affect the representation of emotion in speech?
+The chain of logic is as follows: (i) emotion is poorly represented in current speech processing, so (ii) emotionally charged speech data should be collected, (iii) the texts must be balanced so that scientific comparisons can be made, so (iv) semantically neutral sets of sentences should be produced under various emotions, so (v) actors are recorded producing each sentence in every emotional state, then (vi) perception tests are carried out to 'validate' the data, and (vii) subsequent analyses confirm the clear acoustic characteristics of the different 'emotions'.
 This is a very logical progression but it results in a corpus of stereotypical expressions that may have very little to do with how ordinary people vary their speech in actual social interactions.

-Actors are trained to project what will be readily perceived as a given emotion, and listeners in the perception tests are ofered forcedchoice answers, between alternatives which restrict them from qualifying or elaborating on their 'peceptions' in any way.
-Furthermore, the 'emotions' that are almost always produced for such data tend to be simple basic ones: sadness, fear, anger, and joy, rather than the more subtle and complex states than result from the interaction of emotions and attitudes arising from interpersonal social interactions.
-It is rare in everyday life for us to experience or express fear and joy to the extent that they are produced in such 'balanced' data.
+Actors are trained to project what will be readily perceived as a given emotion, and listeners in the perception tests are given forced-choice between alternatives which restrict them from qualifying or elaborating on their 'peceptions' in any way.
+Furthermore, the 'emotions' that are almost always produced for such data tend to be simple basic ones: sadness, fear, anger, and joy, rather than the more subtle and complex states than result from the interaction of emotions arising from social interaction.
+It is rare in everyday life for us to experience fear and joy to the extent that they are produced in such 'balanced' data.

-Despite the popularity of the keyword 'emotion' in current speech technology research, the question remains as to whether this is in fact the proper direction in which to further our work.
+Despite the popularity of the keyword 'emotion' in current speech technology research, the question remains of whether this is in fact the proper direction in which to further our work.
 Are not 'attitudes' more relevant to spoken interactions?
 Perhaps we experience boredom or frustration more often that we experience sadness and joy?
-And show interest more often than we show anger?
+And show interest more often than we show anger.
 These more complex expressions of affective states and social relationships are far more common than the expression (or even the experience?) of the basic emotions as illustrated by Ekman in his work on facial expression.
 Certainly for the use of speech synthesis or recognition in social situations, we need also to be able to reproduce and recognise the more subtle expressions of speaker states and relationships - not just those deliberately produced on demand, but also those which are revealed in spite of a veneer of civilised self-control.
-Computers need not be able to laugh or cry, but speech synthesis should be able to convey all of the relevant information in speech, and if it is to be used in a conversational context, perhaps in place of people, then it must be as exible and as subtle as the people themselves.

-4 A Conversational Corpus
+4. A Conversational Corpus

-In order to discover what the more likely distributions of affective or emotional expressions might be, we produced a corpus of everyday conversational speech, which has been reported in detail elsewhere [21, 22].
-In order to overcome Labov's well-known Observer's Paradox, wherein the presence of an observer or a recording device influences the productions of the observed person, we persuaded our subjects to wear small head-mounted studio-quality microphones for extended periods while going about their normal everyday social interactions over a period of about five years.
+In order to discover what the more likely distributions of affective or emotional expressions might be, we produced a corpus of everyday conversational speech, which has been reported in detail elsewhere (21; 22).
+In order to overcome Labov's well-known Observer's Paradox, wherein the presence of an observer or a recording device influences the productions of the observed person, we persuaded our subjects to wear small headmounted studio-quality microphones for extended periods while going about their normal everyday social interactions over a period of about five years.

 These volunteers were paid by the hour of speech that they produced for us, and a further group were paid to transcribe and annotate this speech data in fine detail.
-The transcriptions were produced in plain text, using Japanese kana orthography rather than phonetic encoding, but care was taken to transcibe every utterance exactly as it had been spoken, with no effort made to 'cleanup' the transcriptions or correct the grammar.
+The transcriptions were produced in plain text rather than phonetic coding, but care was taken to transcibe every utterance exactly as it was spoken, with no effort made to 'clean-up' the transcriptions or correct the grammar.